sics-iot/calipso-integrated/examples-calipso/wos-example/CALIPSO_GATEWAY/readme.txt

 --- Instructions for running the Java-based Calipso Gateway ----

 1. Install required software in Instant Contiki
-	- Redis: you can follow the quick start guide at redis.io/topics/quickstart
 	- java openjdk 6 or greater: should be already installed in Instant Contiki
 	- Eclipse IDE: you can type in a terminal > sudo apt-get install eclipse